Noise-induced hearing loss: Negative impacts

-The negative impacts of NIHL on one's ability to reciprocate communication, socialize and interact with society are largely invisible.
+The negative impacts of NIHL on one's ability to reciprocate communication, socialize, and interact with society are largely invisible.
 Hearing loss, in general, is not just an issue of volume; individuals may experience difficulty in understanding what is said over the phone, when several people are talking at once, in a large space, or when the speaker's face cannot be seen.
 Subsequently, challenging social interactions can negatively lead to decreased self-esteem, shame, and fear.
 This can be more acutely felt by those who experience hearing impairment or loss earlier in life, rather than later when it is more socially accepted.
-Such psychosocial states, regardless of age, can lead to social isolation, which is known to negatively impact one's overall health and well-being.
+Such psychosocial states, regardless of age, can lead to social isolation, which is known to impact one's overall health and well-being negatively.
 The compounding impacts can also lead to depression, especially if hearing impairment leads to tinnitus.
 Research suggests that those with hearing impairment or loss may be at a greater risk for deterioration of quality of life, as captured by a quote from Helen Keller: "Blindness cuts us off from things, but deafness cuts us off from people."
-Hearing impairment and loss of hearing, regardless of source or age, also limits experiencing the many benefits of sound on quality of life.
+Hearing impairment and loss of hearing, regardless of source or age, also limit experiencing the many benefits of sound on quality of life.
 In addition to the interpersonal social benefits, new studies suggest the effects of nature sounds, such as birds chirping and water, can positively affect an individual's capacity to recover after being stressed or to increase cognitive focus.

 Quality of life questionnaire

-Hearing loss is typically quantified by results from an audiogram; however, the degree of loss of hearing does not predict the impact on one's quality of life.
+An audiogram typically quantifies the degree of hearing loss; however, the degree of hearing loss does not predict the impact on one's quality of life.
 The impact that NIHL can have on daily life and psychosocial function can be assessed and quantified using a validated questionnaire tool, such as the Hearing Handicap Inventory for the Elderly (HHIE).
 The HHIE is considered a "useful tool for quantifying the perceived emotional and social/situational consequences of hearing loss."
 The original tool was designed to test adults 65 years of age and older; however, modified versions exist.
 For adults the Hearing Handicap Inventory for Adults (HHIA) can be used and for adolescents the modified 28-item Hearing Environments And Reflection on Quality of Life (HEAR-QL-28) can be used.
 The HHIA is a 25-item questionnaire that asks both social and emotional-specific questions such as: Does a hearing problem cause you to avoid groups of people?" (social) and "Does a hearing problem cause you to feel frustrated when talking to members of your family?" (emotional).
 Response options are yes, no and sometimes.
 A greater score indicates greater perceived handicap.

 Cause

-The ear can be exposed to short periods of sound in excess of 120 dB without permanent harm — albeit with discomfort and possibly pain — but long term exposure to sound levels over 85 dB(A) can cause permanent hearing loss.
+The ear can be exposed to short periods of sound in excess of 120 dB without permanent harm – albeit with discomfort and possibly pain – but long-term exposure to sound levels over 85 dB(A) can cause permanent hearing loss.

 There are two basic types of NIHL: